nymtech/nym/documentation/docs/src/nodes/validator-setup.md

 ./nyxd: error while loading shared libraries: libwasmvm.so: cannot open shared object file: No such file or directory
 ```

 You'll need to set `LD_LIBRARY_PATH` in your user's `~/.bashrc` file, and add that to our path.
-Replace `/home/youruser/path/to/nym/binaries` in the command below to the locations of `nymd` and `libwasmvm.so` and run it.
+Replace `/home/youruser/path/to/nym/binaries` in the command below to the locations of `nyxd` and `libwasmvm.so` and run it.
 If you have compiled these on the server, they will be in the `build/` folder:

 ```
 NYX_BINARIES=/home/youruser/path/to/validator/binary